Turmeric for Hormonal Acne: Natural Treatment Guide

 Hormonal Acne vs. Regular Acne

 Regular acne responds well to topical treatments alone.
-Hormonal acne often requires addressing internal factors too—diet, stress, and sometimes medical intervention.
+Hormonal acne often needs internal support too — diet, stress relief, and sometimes medical care.

-Turmeric helps both topically AND internally, making it uniquely suited for hormonal breakouts.
+Turmeric helps both topically AND internally.
+This makes it well suited for hormonal breakouts.

 How to Use Turmeric for Hormonal Acne